adrianguzmannnn/flask-url-shortener/README.md

 # url-shortener
-A forked repository with minor improvements.
+An unofficial forked repository with minor improvements.

 ## Improvements
 The following improvements were made to `urlshort.py`.